llanos256/subsequence/README.md

-Algorithm to get the number de subsequences of a text
+Algorithm to get the number of subsequences in a text